notverymoe/ttrpg-oasis/CORE-2.md

 A character is anything capable of thinking or performing actions.
 This incluides sentient things like animals, humans and AIs, but can also less non-sentient things such as automated turrets.

-## 1.1.0 Abilities
+## 1.1.0 Qualities

-Attributes determine the general ability of a character to do, know and resist.
+Qualities determine the number of dice a character rolls when making a check.
+The boundaries of qualities are intentionally fuzzy to encourage gaming the system through strong roleplay.

+Bit of a muscle head?
+Gun jammed?
+Slam it against the wall with vigor to free it.
+More graceful?
+Use poise to manually eject the jammed round.
+Quick with your hands?
+Use moxie create an opportunity for a hipshot with your sidearm.
+Big brain?
+Use craft to ensure your gun doesn't jam in the first place.

 ### 1.1.1 Vigor

 Vigor determines a character's ability to perform energetic actions.
 This ability would be used where a character is relying on muscle memory, adrenaline and quick action.

-Examples: Racing cars, Most melee attacks, Suppressive fire
+Examples: Racing cars, Suppressive fire, Acting

 ### 1.1.2 Poise

 Poise determines a character's ability to perform controlled actions.

-Examples: Regular driving, Most ranged attacks, Precision melee attacks
+Examples: Regular driving, Precision attacks, Stealth

 ### 1.1.3 Craft